 Earlier, images were displayed as thumbnails or icons in web push notifications.
 Now, with the all-new Big Image feature, we are one step closer to sending richer notifications that go beyond clever copywriting.
 This feature is currently supported from Chrome 56 onward on both Desktop and Android.
 However, it will not be displayed to your subscribers on MacOS when they update to Chrome 59.

-If you’re wondering how to make use of this feature and also what are the things to avoid, read on.
+If you’re wondering how to make use of this feature in your push notification tool and also what are the things to avoid, read on.
 We are going to take a look at the following domains where Big Image Support makes a huge difference and the lessons we can take away from them.

 – Coupons and Free Samples

 Freeflys is yet another popular website that offers coupons and samples from leading brands.
 Push Notifications work really well in this domain because the offers run out fast and content has to be real-time, always.
 Here’s a notification that worked wonders for the website back in the time when notifications had to fall back only on catchy titles and tempting body copy.

 Now, imagine this notification coupled with an image of some sinful Salted Caramel Banana Fruit Truffles.
 That’s the thing with Big Image Feature.
 You don’t have to leave anything to imagination anymore.
 If you send this notification to your subscribers at a time of the day when cravings are hitting the roof, they’ll immediately get a taste of what’s in store and are more likely click on it.